pablofernandezorg/team-collaborate/README.md

 allow access to only modify certain files.

 This project fosters communication and innovation through simplyifying the collaboration process.

-This project is currently in-progress and a working version is published online http://www.mywhitman.com/portfolio/
+This project is currently in-progress and a working version is published online.
+5-Pablo Fernandez

+http://www.mywhitman.com/portfolio/